 A perfect sign off pic, I guess

-LRK is not just a desert or a wild life sanctuary, but also a tremendously beautiful place which would surpass your expectations if you go at the right season.
+LRK is not just a desert or a wildlife sanctuary, but also a tremendously beautiful place which would surpass your expectations if you go in the right season.

 Here’s a link from the Gujarat tourism site which explains all that you need to know about the place.